Native American Student Services (NASS) is located at 2704 Louisiana Street, Lawrence, KS 66046.

 *Certificate of Degree of Indian Blood/Certificate of Indian Blood

-Each year, NASS strives to provide school supplies for each of our student.
+Each year, NASS strives to provide school supplies for each of our students.
 At the elementary level, NASS provides the required school supply list.
-At the secondary level (middle and high schools), there is no centralized list for all schools, as each teacher and school decides for themselves.
+At the secondary level (middle and high schools), there is no centralized list for all schools, as each teacher and the school decides for themselves.
 We do try to get most things secondary students need, but there may not be funding for each specific item.

 NASS provides, through its funding, a club sponsor for both high schools' Native American clubs (LHS Inter-Tribal Club & Free State Native Club).
 Having personnel designated to work with our teenagers is a priority for the program.
 NASS hopes to continue to grow this part of our programming in the future by adding cultural mentors/advocates to work with all grade levels in the future.

-Many times NASS families need some extra help navigating the school district's system.
-Whether it is having another person there at an IEP meeting or Parent/Teacher conference, to needing assistance filling out forms, NASS staff can assist as best as we can.
+Many times, NASS families need some extra help navigating the school district's system.
+Whether it is having another person there at an IEP meeting or a Parent/Teacher conference, to needing assistance filling out forms, NASS staff can assist as best as we can.
 If there are curriculum choices that make your students uncomfortable (inappropriate representations of Indigenous people, assumptions about Thanksgiving, etc.) NASS staff can help guide the conversations with the school's personnel in a meaningful way.